ChasVC/kickstarter-analysis/README.md

 - Wider views of time, specifically one that rolls up starts by Quarter.

-- Campaign length VS various success/failure measures!
+- Campaign Length vs various success/failure measures.
 Help the viewer determine the sweetspots!